-This year has been a challenging one for our country.
-Tragic events such as birder Christian Cooper’s assault in Central Park and the nationwide Black Lives Matter protests in response to police brutality and systemic racial injustice and violence have forced many institutions, including the environmental movement, to confront their implicit biases and lack of diversity.
+The summer of 2020 was a challenging time for America.
+In the midst of the COVID-19 pandemic, tragic events such as birder Christian Cooper’s assault in Central Park and the nationwide Black Lives Matter protests in response to police brutality and systemic racial injustice and violence forced many institutions, including the environmental movement, to confront their implicit biases and lack of diversity.

 While this reckoning has been difficult, it has also produced some unexpected bright spots.
 Inclusive social media campaigns such as Black Birders Week, Black Hikers Week, and #BlackAFinSTEM have provided a platform for the underrepresented voices of Black, Indigenous, and People of Color (BIPOC) in the outdoors and challenged public perceptions of environmentalism by dismantling the stereotypes of what a biologist, botanist, or naturalist looks like.